-COMBIVIR: One COMBIVIR Tablet was bioequivalent to 1 EPIVIR Tablet (150 mg) plus 1 RETROVIR Tablet (300 mg) following single-dose administration to fasting healthy subjects (n = 24).
+One COMBIVIR tablet was bioequivalent to 1 EPIVIR tablet (150 mg) plus 1 RETROVIR tablet (300 mg) following single-dose administration to fasting healthy subjects (n = 24).

 |Plasma protein binding (%)||< 36||< 38|

-Zidovudine: Zidovudine pharmacokinetics has been studied in a Phase 1 study of 8 women during the last trimester of pregnancy.
-As pregnancy progressed, there was no evidence of drug accumulation.
-The pharmacokinetics of zidovudine was similar to that of nonpregnant adults.
+Zidovudine: Zidovudine pharmacokinetics have been studied in a Phase 1 trial of 8 women during the last trimester of pregnancy.
+Zidovudine pharmacokinetics were similar to those of non-pregnant adults.
 Consistent with passive transmission of the drug across the placenta, zidovudine concentrations in neonatal plasma at birth were essentially equal to those in maternal plasma at delivery.
-Although data are limited, methadone maintenance therapy in 5 pregnant women did not appear to alter zidovudine pharmacokinetics.
-In a nonpregnant adult population, a potential for interaction has been identified.

 Zidovudine: The pharmacokinetics of zidovudine with respect to race have not been determined.